 With few women holding executive decision-making power in Hollywood's studio system, it effectively rules women out of potential opportunities altogether—regardless of the stage of their career that they're in.

 "When you work at a studio, the person there who runs the film music department isn't the final answer.
-As we know, there are movies that have high financial risk," says Tracy McKnight, an independent music supervisor who is currently head of the music committee at Women in Film, and former head of film music for Lionsgate.
+As we know, there are movies that have high financial risk," says Tracy McKnight, an independent music supervisor and former head of film music for Lionsgate.
 "When you're operating into bigger movies, there's lots of people who make those decisions, and what we want to see is more women to be amongst those decision makers to give [other women] the opportunities."

 Laura Karpman, a composer who was the president of the Alliance for Women Film Composers, left the position recently to become the governor of the music branch in the Academy.
 She's the first woman to hold the title.
 While McKnight calls this a step in the right direction, she points out the films that female composers are scoring are "probably in $15 million [budget] and below categories."